 Upgrade Old Supply Lines

 If a supply line has become old or worn down, there is no telling how long it will be until it bursts or springs a leak and floods your home with water.
-Supply lines to large appliances like a washing machine in particular can be susceptible to deterioration over time, especially if the lines are made of rubber.
+Supply lines to large appliances like a washing machine, in particular, can be susceptible to deterioration over time, especially if the lines are made of rubber.
 The rubber in these lines can crack and shrink after a few years.
-If you haven’t changed these rubber lines you may want to do so before leaving on vacation.
-Try replacing them with more substantial supplies made of braided stainless steel that are longer lasting and far less likely to burst.
+If you haven’t changed these rubber lines, you may want to do so before leaving on vacation.
+Try replacing them with more substantial supplies made of braided stainless steel that is long-lasting and far less likely to burst.

 Test Your Sump Pump

 If your home is equipped with a sump pump in the basement, make sure you test it before you leave.
 Sump pumps are designed to keep water from flooding in your home by pumping it directly out through the main drain in your basement.
 If the sump pump fails to automatically engage when the water level reaches a certain height, this is a problem that you should address before leaving on vacation.